 This series is action packed from start to finish!
 You will find yourself completely immersed in Greek mythology, and we guarantee each book will leave you dying for the next.
 There are also translations of Ancient Greek prophecies, which are very interesting.
 The romance in this series is A+++, and Aidan is one of Claire’s top YA love interests of all time.
 The ending to the series was also beautiful.
 Do yourself a favor and definitely pick this series up!

 22. Music: Love Songs and Other Lies by Jennifer Pennington

 Vee Miller manages her friend’s band, while secretly writing her own music and posting songs online anonymously.
 When her best friend’s band gets offered a spot on a TV show for discovering the next great band, he offers Vee a chance to be an intern on the show.
 There’s only one problem…her friend forgot to tell her that her ex-boyfriend, who left without a word, recently joined the band.

-This story is about first love, second chances and going after what you want.
+Love Songs and Other Lies is about first love, second chances and going after what you want.
 Anyone interested in the music industry will want to follow Vee’s journey to find the courage to play her own songs.

 23. Fashion: Everyday Magic by Emily Albright